 What should be included in your Customer Data Platform?

-Once you’ve nailed the Who and the Why you can more intelligently decide on the What.
-The what is also determined by the wider organizational context in which the CDP will operate: what specific partners are you using?
-To what extent is the data stable or ever-changing?
-Is your data cleanly labeled or mapped?
+The answer will be determined, in part, by your answers to the Who and the Why questions, but also, in part, by the wider business context in which the CDP will operate: What specific partners are part of your stack today?
+To what extent is your data stable versus ever-changing?
+Is your data cleanly labeled and mapped, or will that responsibility fall onto the CDP?
+What is the regulatory environment?
 All this speaks volumes to what your CDP must do.

 - Is your data clean and reliable?
 Your customer data platform will rely on proper tagging, formatting, and structure to collect good data.
 Some CDPs put that onus entirely on you, while others provide tools, best practices, and playbooks to cleanse and normalize data, ensuring that what’s collected is not merely “garbage in, garbage out.”

 - What is your approach to security and data governance?
-If you’re an independent app developer, you probably don’t need enterprise-grade features such as single sign-on, role-based permissioning, and heavy encryption, but if you work for a large company (or aspire to build one) you very much do.
+If you’re a small business, you may not need enterprise-grade features such as single sign-on, role-based permissions, and heavy encryption, but if you work for a large company (or aspire to build one) you very much do.

 - Who are the partners that matter most to you?
 While there are a limitless number of open APIs available today, the best ones are often not open to the public and require certification.
 It’s important to make sure the CDP you choose has integrations with the partners you need, and that those integrations are robust and certified.
 Here are a couple examples of certification pages from Adobe and Oracle.